james-jw/xq-hunt/README.md

 Library for indexing directories of documents for quick windowed searching.
 Targets <a href="http://basex.org/">BaseX</a>

 <h2>How it works</h2>
 Hunt is a simple module.
 It creates a trigram index for each text file found in the directory.
 When an index is created a trigram size can be selected.
-For clarification, a trigram in our case is <code>any group of consecutive written units such as letters.</code>.
+For clarification, a trigram in our case is <code>any group of consecutive written letters.</code>.

 Different trigram lengths are useful for different data sets.
 The examples here us a trigram length of size 3; however, any positive length is valid including multiple lengths: (3, 7).